The best features side by side

 an automatic time tracking solution with an offline mode feature

 Clockify is a timer-like time tracking app, whereas DeskTime offers an automated alternative.
-You don't have to worry about remembering to start or end your work time tracking timer as DeskTime starts automatically in the background whenever you turn on your computer.
-It doesn’t require any manual data input to start tracking the work time, so you can dive into your duties right away.
+You don't have to worry about remembering to start or end your work time tracking timer since DeskTime starts automatically in the background whenever you turn on your computer.
+It doesn’t require any manual data input to start tracking time at work, so you can dive into your tasks right away.

-Clockify offers setting up an automatic start/stop for the timer if you’re using the browser extension of the tool.
+With Clockify, you can set up an automatic start/stop for the timer if you’re using the browser extension.
 In that case, the timer will start and stop as you open or close the browser.
-However, a detail worth noting is that if you shut down your PC and leave the browser open, the timer will keep running.
-So you’ll need to remember to close the browser in order to stop the time tracking.
+However, it's worth noting that if you put your PC on sleep mode and leave the browser open, the timer will keep running.
+So you’ll need to remember to close the browser to stop the time tracking.

-Despite the feeling that the majority of work is nowadays done online, it may not always be true.
-We all know that not every minute spent offline during one’s working hours is spent not working.
-There are, for example, meetings to attend and organize, or tasks that just don’t require screen time to be accomplished.
+Despite the impression that most work these days is done online, it's not always true.
+We all know that not every minute spent offline during your working hours is spent not working.
+There are, for example, meetings to attend and organize or tasks that just don’t require screen time to be accomplished.

-DeskTime offers an Offline time tracking feature, that allows tracking hours spent away from the screen.
-With this feature you can manually add offline time as your working time, so it’s not automatically tracked as off-time.
-It allows you to provide the details regarding tasks that were done while being disconnected and mark if the time was spent productively, unproductively, or neutral.
-The Offline time tracking adds more accuracy to client billing and time management, as well as keeps you updated about what your employees or team members have been up to.
+DeskTime offers an Offline time tracking feature that allows tracking hours spent away from the screen.
+With this feature, you can manually add offline time as your working time, so it’s not automatically tracked as off-time.
+It lets you provide details about the tasks that were done while away from the computer and mark the time spent elsewhere as productive, unproductive, or neutral.
+Offline time tracking adds more accuracy to client billing and time management, and it keeps you updated on what your employees or team members have been up to.

-This function can also be set to Approve only, which will require admin approval for all entered offline time.
+This function can also be set to approve-only, which means an admin will have to approve all offline time entered.
 From the employer’s perspective, this ensures the legitimacy of the data entered.